 Below is the email received.

-The below example will send an email with no message body.
+The below example sends an email with no message body.

 mailx -s "Test Email" [email protected] < /dev/null